Anunayj/handswap/PROTOCOL.md

   <pubKeyB> OP_CHECKSIG
 OP_ENDIF
 ```
 Bob also sends 1 BTC to this address and broadcasts the transaction.
+Ideally opting out of RBF.
 ### Step 3
 Alice creates the following contract (on HNS):
 ```